wereinse/initial-terraform/README.md

-# Automatically deploy `helium` using terraform
+# Automatically deploy your infrastructure using terraform

-> This repository is used to automatically deploy [helium](https://github.com/retaildevcrews/helium) using [terraform](https://www.hashicorp.com/products/terraform)
+> This repository is used to automatically deploy infrastructure using [terraform](https://www.hashicorp.com/products/terraform)

 ![License](https://img.shields.io/badge/license-MIT-green.svg)

-> Visual Studio Codespaces is the easiest way to evaluate helium as all of the prerequisites are automatically installed
 >
-> Follow the setup steps in the [Helium readme](https://github.com/retaildevcrews/helium) to setup Codespaces

 ## Prerequisites